umd-lhcb/plot_scripts/README.md

 The `&&` simply concatenates commands if the first was successful.
 You will obtain a cute little plot `plots/FitVar_Mmiss2d1000000__sigontop_lin.pdf` based on a small ntuple committed with the project.
+Some times when the files in the `src/core` and `inc/core` folders are changed, and `./compile.py clean` is needed.

 In general, the scripts in this repo rely on the ntuples that are in the [lhcb-ntuples-gen](https://github.com/umd-lhcb/lhcb-ntuples-gen) project, downloaded